sftcd/tlspad/README.md

 I've started that.
 It'll need a couple of iterations.
 Next up in terms of things to play about with (other than just tidying code) are:

+- check for and optionally remove more IPs - looks like selenium does some start-up downloading, either turn that off or take it out

+- try allocate sessions -> instruments/channels more deterministically;
+  maybe primary session (checking CNAMEs?); not sure of ordering to use and checking which are primary will be tricky

+- systematically try other instruments, and ensembles of those, to find more memorable sounds (maybe include channel 10/drums)

 - note length/freq currently chosen via a simple normalisation (basically percent between min and mix) but I seem to see lots of sessions with v. few packet sizes which means I get